technmsg/blog/v2/content/solar/solar-paperwork.md

 ### HOA

-In Maryland, an HOA can't prevent a homeowner from installing solar panels on their property (it's a legally protected thing thanks to [solar access laws](http://dsireusa.org/incentives/incentive.cfm?Incentive_Code=MD01R&re=0&ee=0)) but they can (and mine will) fine you for not following the bylaws of the association (i.e. not filling out an application).
+In Maryland, an HOA can't prevent a homeowner from installing solar panels on their property (it's a legally protected thing thanks to [solar easements and rights laws](http://programs.dsireusa.org/system/program/detail/3)) but they can (and mine will) fine you for not following the bylaws of the association (i.e. not filling out an application).

 I filled out a Modification Application for my homeowner's association, got the signatures of two neighbors (who seemed more interested than perturbed), and sent it to SEW for completion.